Jenil-Kunadiya/Google-Search-Clone/README.md

-# Google Search Clone Project
+# Google Search Clone Project | React JS

 ## Overview
 Welcome to the Google Search Clone project!
 This project is a ReactJS-based replica of Google Search integrated with Google's REST API for real-time search results.